 Issue #16, dives into Bart Allen specifically and how he made the transition directly from pre-flashpoint to post-flashpoint without being affected or changed.
 The last time we saw Bart pre-flashpoint, he was in his own mini-series as Kid Flash.
 Where in this, he makes the transition as Impulse.
 Maybe they’ll explain it later?
 We can only hope so!

-John Timms continues to slay as the main artist.
+John Timms continues to slay as the main artist for Young Justice #11-16.
 Michael Avon Oeming steps in as a guest artist for the Warlord sections, using a more cartoony almost Mignola-ish style.
 And Mike Grell, the original writer/artist of Warlord saunters in to do some new sweeping Warlord flashback pages which are very cool!

 As for the covers, Issue 11 has a great cover by Timms depicting the team, now including Naomi in a Star Wars poster style “Mountain of People,” with Wondergirl and Naomi in action poses.
 This cover is very cool.
 I myself picked up the variant by Nick Bradshaw and Alex Sinclair, which features the team in various poses with Naomi front and center.
 I really love this cover, it really benefits from Sinclair’s incredibly vibrant colours which really make the cover pop.